mounikaperi/natours-api/README.md

 Ensuring the resulting slug is unique to avoid conflicts (for example, if two articles have the same title).
 Slugify is often used in web development, content management systems (CMS), blogging platforms, and various applications where text needs to be transformed into slugs for URLs and filenames.
 Many programming languages and libraries provide built-in or third-party functions to assist with slug generation and management.

+Pupose and use of Morgan:

+morgan is a popular Node.js middleware package used for logging HTTP requests in a web application.
+It provides detailed information about incoming HTTP requests, making it useful for debugging, monitoring, and analyzing the behavior of your web server.
+Some of the key uses of the morgan package in Node.js include:
+Request Logging: morgan logs details about each incoming HTTP request, including the HTTP method, URL, response status code, response time, and other relevant information.
+This can help you track the flow of requests and identify issues or anomalies.

+Debugging: When developing and debugging your web application, morgan can be a valuable tool for inspecting request and response data.
+It allows you to see exactly what's happening on the server and helps you pinpoint problems in your code.

+Security: By logging incoming requests, you can monitor for suspicious or unauthorized activities.
+This is especially useful for detecting potential security threats, such as repeated failed login attempts or unusual patterns of usage.

+Performance Analysis: morgan can be used to measure the performance of your web server by logging response times for each request.
+This information can help you identify slow endpoints and optimize your application.

+Access Control: You can configure morgan to log only specific types of requests, such as successful requests, errors, or requests from particular IP addresses.
+This can help in access control and monitoring.

+To use morgan in a Node.js application, you need to install it as a dependency using npm or yarn, and then require and configure it in your code.
+Here's a basic example of how to use morgan with an Express.js application:

+npm install morgan

+const express = require('express');
+const morgan = require('morgan');

+const app = express();

+// Configure morgan to log requests app.use(morgan('combined')); // 'combined' is a pre-defined log format

+// Your route handlers and other middleware

+const port = process.env.PORT || 3000;
+app.listen(port, () => {
+  console.log(`Server is running on port ${port}`);
+});